glutanimate/puppy-reinforcement/README.md

 Puppy Reinforcement is free and open-source software.
 The add-on code that runs within Anki is released under the GNU AGPLv3 license, extended by a number of additional terms.
 For more information please see the [LICENSE](https://github.com/glutanimate/puppy-reinforcement/blob/master/LICENSE) file that accompanied this program.

+Please note that this program uses the [Libaddon](https://github.com/glutanimate/anki-libaddon/) library which comes with [its own additional terms extending the GNU AGPLv3 license](https://github.com/glutanimate/puppy-reinforcement/blob/master/src/puppy_reinforcement/libaddon/LICENSE).
+You may only copy, distribute, or modify the present compilation of this program with Libaddon under the combined licensing terms specified by both licenses.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 ----